trendscenter/coinstac/DecentralizedComputation.md

 It would appear that this single step Pipeline simply runs `node ./process-data.js`.
 In fact, it does do this, _however_, also provides a great deal of extra data to the passed command as well.
 The _actual_ command run is something more to the tune of:

 `node ./process-data.js -run { ...coinstac-inputs }`

+Read further to understand exactly what `...coinstac-inputs` really are.

 #### pipeline inputs